MicrosoftDocs/SupportArticles-docs/support/dynamics-365/customer-service/create-slas-primary-entity.md

 ## Resolution

-Enable SLA for the entity and create an active KPI.
-More information: [Enable entities for service level agreements](/dynamics365/customer-service/enable-entities-service-level-agreements#enable-entities-for-service-level-agreements).
+To resolve this issue, enable SLA for the entity and create an active KPI.
+For more information, see [Enable entities for service level agreements](/dynamics365/customer-service/enable-entities-service-level-agreements#enable-entities-for-service-level-agreements).